Can You Drive Farm Equipment Without a License?

 Is a License Necessary to Operate Farming Equipment?

-Keep in mind farming trucks, such as pickup trucks, are not considered to be SPIH and are instead classified as motor vehicles.
-These trucks must have license plates and should be operated by licensed drivers.
+Keep in mind farming trucks, such as pickup trucks, will also require a valid driver's licence to be driven on roads, even when being used for farming needs.
+As such, these trucks must have license plates and should be operated by licensed drivers only.
 As always, it is best to consult with your insurance provider and read up on local laws to ensure you are covered.

 Can Foreign Workers Operate Farming Equipment?

 Many farms rely on temporary foreign agricultural workers to keep up with the demands of seasonal work.
-As many foreign workers do not possess licenses that would be required to operate a motor vehicle, some wonder if it is legal to operate farming equipment such as tractors and harvesters.
-Like non-licensed Canadian workers, foreign workers are allowed to operate farming equipment when doing so in relation to their occupation.
+As most foreign workers do not possess local licenses that would be required to operate a motor vehicle, some wonder if it is legal to operate farming equipment such as tractors and harvesters.

 Understanding the regulations surrounding who can operate farming equipment can feel overwhelming.
-See information from the Ontario Federation of Agriculture for an in-depth look into what is required to operate farm implements on a road.
+See information from the Government of Manitoba for an in-depth look into what is required to operate farm implements on a road.

 Contact Information